 The goal of our research was to determine the default locations for artifacts in the newest releases of OS X, including new artifacts introduced with El Capitan.
-[PDF].
+[Link].

 Massively Multiplayer Online Role Playing Game Chat Project Report

 The goal of this project is to determine what artifacts are left by World of Warcraft, Guild Wars 2, and PlanetSide 2 when using their in-game text chat systems.
-[PDF].
+[Link].